Software

 • Any guidelines around adding products or services and contract re-negotiation

 3. Verify the duration of the contract is correct.
-Confirm that the term, renewal term, non-renewal and termination notice periods and anything else related to timeframes are accurate.
+Confirm that the term, renewal term, non-renewal, and termination notice periods related to time frames are accurate.
+It’s important to track these dates to ensure you have enough time for mid-term contract reviews and any re-negotiations or modifications.
+Tracking dates will also help avoid surprise price increases and auto-renewals.

 4. Ensure there is a default and termination clause within the contract.
+This should clearly set the standards of the types of events that can lead to default or termination, which can help avoid misunderstandings and disputes between both parties.
 Also, be sure to review for early termination fees in the event you need to terminate the agreement for convenience as these can become quite costly.

 5. Consider costs and price increase language.
 In the fee description, you are looking for information pertaining to the following: